samyk/opensesame/README.md

 Nice.

-Now while initially testing basic brute forcing on garages, I was chatting with some #ubertooth people, and [mikeryan](https://lacklustre.net/) suggested I remove the wait period between codes and see if I can send each code back-to-back.
+Now while initially testing basic brute forcing on garages, I was chatting with some #ubertooth people, and [mikeryan](https://lacklustre.net/) suggested I remove the wait period between sending each full code and see if I can send each code back-to-back.
+So instead of sending "111111000000[wait for 12 bits]111111000001", I would send "111111000000111111000001".

 This worked, and reduced the entire time to transmit all codes by 50%!
 Incredible.